PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 Before that, a word of warning.
 In the Continuous Delivery model, we want to automate delivery to go fast, but also to eliminate errors.
 Using these metrics to go faster without a focus on also releasing more safely could lead to *worse* reliability.
 So, for a *complete* picture of your delivery performance, it is always recommended to also track measurements of deployment risk via the MTTR and Change Failure Rate metrics.
 These would be measured using data from your Incident Management system.

 With that said, lets dig into what git can tell us about our deployment performance.
-To help us with this, we'll use `askgit`.
-It's a CLI tool to query git repo history via SQL.
+To help us with this, we'll use `askgit` with a Postgres database. `askgit` is a CLI tool to query git repo history via SQL.

 # Introducing [`askgit`](https://github.com/askgitdev/askgit)